-Ladies and Gentlemen of the of '97. sunscreen.
+Ladies and of the class of '97. sunscreen.
 If I could offer you one tip for the future, sunscreen would be it.
-The long benefits of sunscreen have been proved by scientists, whereas the rest of my advice has no basis more reliable than my own meandering experience...
-I will dispense this now.
+The long term benefits of sunscreen been proved by scientists, whereas the rest of my advice has no basis more reliable than my own meandering experience...
+I dispense this advice now.

-Enjoy the power and beauty of your youth; oh nevermind; you will not understand the and beauty of your youth until they have faded.
-But trust me, in 20 years you'll look back at photos of yourself and recall in a way you grasp now how much possibility lay before you and how fabulous you really looked... not as fat as you Imagine.
+Enjoy the power and beauty of your oh nevermind; you will not understand the power and beauty of your youth until they have faded.
+But trust me, in 20 you'll look back at photos of yourself and recall in a way you can't grasp now how much possibility lay before you and how fabulous you really looked... not as fat as you Imagine.

-Don't worry about the future; or worry, but know that worrying is as effective as trying to solve an algebra equation by bubblegum.
-The real troubles in your life are apt to be things never crossed your worried mind.
-The kind that blindside you at 4pm on some Tuesday.
+Don't worry the future; or worry, but know that worrying is as effective as trying to solve an algebra equation by chewing bubblegum.
+The real troubles in your life are apt to be things that never crossed your mind.
+The kind blindside you at 4pm on some idle Tuesday.

 Do one thing everyday that you.